Filippo Savi

-Filippo Savi (born 29 January 1987) is an Italian footballer who plays for A.C.
+Filippo Savi (born 29 January 1987) is an Italian former footballer who played for A.C.
 Fidenza 1922 as a midfielder.

 Biography

 Parma

 Born in Parma, Emilia–Romagna, Savi started his career at hometown club Parma.
 Savi made his Serie A debut on 23 April 2005, losing to A.C.
 Milan 0–3.
 He was the starting midfielder and replaced by Renato Olive after receiving a caution.
 He also played the next match, winning Livorno 6–4.
 He came off the bench in the first half to replace Jorge Bolaño in that match.
 That season Parma almost relegated.

 Savi also played for Parma at 2004–05 UEFA Cup, which he made his professional and European debut on 14 April, a 0–0 draw with Austria Wien.
 He also played the next two matches, the semi-finals.
 The team finished as losing semi-finalists to CSKA Moskva.

 In 2005–06 Serie A, Savi made 8 appearances.
 Due to 2006 Italian football scandal, Parma qualified to UEFA Cup again.
 The club chose a squad rotation tactics, which Savi played all 6 European matches in the first half of the season, including 4 starts in group stage.
 However, he did not play any game in 2006–07 Serie A, only 4 matches in the cup.
 In January 2007 he left for Monza.